-To live extraordinary lives, we have to step out of the ordinary.
+To live extraordinary lives, we have to push beyond the ordinary.
 We’re not clones, so why should we all live within the same parameters?
 Culturally, we impose a lot of false ideals on one another that do not necessarily lead to happiness.
 In fact, a lot of the time, many of us miss out on being happy completely.
 47% of Americans report they are unhappy and prescription anti-depressant use is up 400%.
 Those are some scary numbers and quite indicative that all these external factors that are suppose to make us happy simply aren’t.
-Happiness is beyond the perfect wedding, the perfect house, the perfect spouse, the perfect children, the perfect job and the perfect designer wardrobe.
-Here are a few factors that play a significant role in living a genuinely happy, fun, authentic life.
+Life satisfaction extends beyond the perfect wedding, the perfect house, the perfect spouse, the perfect children, the perfect job and the perfect designer wardrobe.
+Here are a few factors that play a significant role in living a genuinely fulfilling life.

 Pick A Profession You Truly Enjoy

 As the saying goes, “How you spend your days, is how you spend your life.”
 Of course, many of us have taken jobs we didn’t want to pay the bills, but never give up on your long term career passions.
 Don’t let your dreams die.
 Our professions make up quite a bit of our daily happiness, so it’s important that you choose a profession that you truly enjoy.
 Life is too short to hate your career.
 I know this is easier said than done, but the alternative is spending your life unhappy.
 Do not choose your profession to appease your parents, because it has the highest salary, or because it’s easily available.
 Choose your profession based on what you love.
 You can always change your mind or make adjustments later.
 Nothing is set in stone and you can learn along the way, so don’t be too hard on yourself if you want to pursue a different, more fulfilling career.

 Build A Solid Financial F0undation For Yourself